eduk8s-tests/lab-tkg-aws-installer/workshop/content/09-kubernetes-network.md

-We are almost done with configuration of the Kubernetes management cluster.
-In this next form you need to specify the CIDR block allocations for the service and pod networks within the Kubernetes clusters.
+We are almost done with configuration of the management cluster.
+In this next form you need to specify the CIDR block allocations for the service and pod networks within the Kubernetes cluster.

 ![](images/kubernetes-network-form.png)